FACT SHEETS

 Aid trucks at the Kerem Shalom crossing (Image: Shutterstock)

-Since the very start of ground operations in Gaza, Israel has produced evidence that Hamas was stealing and hoarding aid or reselling it to civilians at exorbitant prices in order to enrich itself, pay salaries and attract new recruits.
-Worse, Hamas has used aid access as a carrot, and aid deprivation as a stick, to ensure loyalty and a steady flow of recruits, similar to the Houthis in Yemen.
+Since the very start of ground operations in Gaza, multiple sources, including the Israeli Government, have produced evidence that Hamas has been stealing and hoarding aid and reselling it to civilians at exorbitant prices in order to enrich itself, pay salaries and attract new recruits.
+Worse, Hamas has used aid access as a carrot – and aid deprivation as a stick – to ensure loyalty and a steady flow of recruits, similar to the Houthis in Yemen.
+Multiple Palestinian sources, including journalists and activists, have also made the exact same accusations against Hamas.

 According to estimates, Hamas seizes 25 to 30% of the humanitarian aid entering the Strip… Some of the aid Hamas steals, it immediately resells to residents, the victims of the theft.
 Its revenue from this channel is estimated at US$50 to US$100 million (A$78 to A$157m) per month, totalling nearly a billion dollars since the war began… Even when Hamas doesn’t take goods by force, it ensures it profits from them.
 It collects protection money on every truck entering or moving within the Strip, even for essential aid to hungry residents.
 This sort of extortion has continued unabated through the current ceasefire.